Peter Fonda: Counterculture figure and Roger Corman

 By the mid-1960s, Fonda was not a conventional "leading man" in Hollywood.
 As Playboy magazine reported, Fonda had established a "solid reputation as a dropout".
 He had become outwardly nonconformist and grew his hair long and took LSD regularly, alienating the "establishment" film industry.
 Desirable acting work became scarce.
 Through his friendships with members of the band The Byrds, Fonda visited The Beatles in their rented house in Benedict Canyon in Los Angeles in August 1965.
 While John Lennon, Ringo Starr, George Harrison, and Fonda were under the influence of LSD, Lennon heard Fonda say, "I know what it's like to be dead."
 Lennon used the phrase in the lyrics for his song, "She Said She Said", which was included on their 1966 album, Revolver.

 In August 1966 Fonda was charged with possession of marijuana, and was later acquitted in December of that year.
 In November 1966 Fonda was arrested in the Sunset Strip riot, which the police ended forcefully.
 The band Buffalo Springfield protested the department's handling of the incident in their song "For What It's Worth".
-Fonda sang some and in 1967 recorded "November Night", a 45-rpm single written by Gram Parsons for the Chisa label, backed with "Catch the Wind" by Donovan, produced by Hugh Masekela.
+In 1967, Fonda recorded "November Night", a 45-rpm single written by Gram Parsons for the Chisa label, backed with "Catch the Wind" by Donovan, produced by Hugh Masekela.

 Fonda's first counterculture-oriented film role was as a biker in Roger Corman's B movie The Wild Angels (1966).
 Fonda originally was to support George Chakiris, but graduated to the lead when Chakiris revealed he could not ride a motorcycle.
 In the film, Fonda delivered a "eulogy" at a fallen Angel's funeral service.
-This was sampled by Psychic TV on their 1988 LP recording Jack the TAB.
-It was later sampled in the Primal Scream recording "Loaded" (1991), and in other rock songs.
 The movie was a big hit at the box office, screened at the Venice Film Festival, launched the biker movie genre, and established Peter Fonda as a movie name.
 Fonda made a television pilot, High Noon: The Clock Strikes Noon Again, filmed in December 1965.
 It was based on the film High Noon (1952), starring Gary Cooper, with Fonda in the Cooper role.
-However, it did not become a series.
+It did not become a series.

 Fonda next played the male lead in Corman's film The Trip (1967), a take on the experience and "consequences" of consuming LSD, which was written by Jack Nicholson.
-His co stars included Susan Strasberg, Bruce Dern and Dennis Hopper.
+His co-stars included Susan Strasberg, Bruce Dern, and Dennis Hopper.
 The movie was a hit.
 Fonda then traveled to France to appear in the portmanteau horror movie Spirits of the Dead (1968).
 His segment co-starred his sister Jane and was directed by her then-husband Roger Vadim.
 For American television, he appeared in a movie, Certain Honorable Men (1968), alongside Van Heflin, written by Rod Serling.